lenincompres/ima-few-2025/Week 01/README.md

 * Get inspired!
 Find creative portfolios, cool interactive experiences, or perfectly polished websites—whatever makes you excited about learning front-end development.
 Be prepared to give a 2-3 min presentation to the class on the work that you found (do some research into its origins) and why you're interested in it.
 * Create a new **repository** on your [GitHub](https://github.com/) account and call it Front-End Web.
 Submit the link to your *repo* on GChat or chare it with the class in our Google Space.
   * Go to the settings and set the visibility of the repository as public.
   * Activate the wikis feature in the settings, and create a wiki page for your first Learning Log.
 Talk about the introductory concepts of HTML and CSS.
 Remember this is about perception not perfecton.
-Here are some resources:
+Here are some resources, pick a couple—it's basically the same information:
     * [Khan Academy - Intro to HTML/CSS: Making Webpages](https://www.khanacademy.org/computing/computer-programming/html-css)
     * [Codecademy - Make A Website](https://www.codecademy.com/learn/make-a-website)
     * [HTML Dog](https://htmldog.com/)